omnibaker/TankTankBoom/README.md

 - While holding, an accuracy bar will appear and oscillate from left to right, indicating the accuracy offset - aim for the middle and release.
 - Note the wind factor as you will need to adjust your accuracy to adapt to what way the wind is blowing.

 Still a work in progress, however the core game is there.
-Audio set up but need to add sound effect asset.
-A few other loose ends to tie up but the dmeo is more of an example of a game with bootstrapper, menus, settings, full gameplay, consistent code, UI implementation,  and well-structured file manangement.
+Audio set up but need to add sound FX assets.
+A few other loose ends to tie up but the demo is more of an example of a game with bootstrapper, menus, settings, full gameplay, consistent code, UI implementation, and well-structured file manangement.

 Simple C# with standard `UnityEngine` library.
 Works with native Unity 6.2.
 Feel free to use.